Supakornn/notebook/content/braindump/Change Zellij keybinds to be like tmux.md

 tags:
   - tools
 ---
-1. go to your zellij config file `nvim ~/.config/zellij/config.kdl`
+1. Go to your zellij config file `nvim ~/.config/zellij/config.kdl`.
-2. edit your keybinds like this
+2. Update your keybinds like this.

 ```js
 keybinds clear-defaults=true {